-On 23 May 2016, the U.S. Court of Appeals for the Second Circuit issued an opinion reinstating antitrust claims against the defendants in the U.S. dollar LIBOR MDL, and remanded to the district court for further consideration.
 On 20 December 2016, the district court issued a ruling dismissing certain antitrust claims while allowing others to proceed.
 Multiple plaintiffs have filed appeals of the district court's 20 December 2016 ruling to the Second Circuit, and those appeals are proceeding in parallel with the ongoing proceedings in the district court.
-Those appeals are in their early stages, and briefing has not yet begun.
+Those appeals are in their early stages.

-Discovery is underway in several of the cases, with motions for class certification currently scheduled to be briefed by August 2017.
+Discovery is underway in several of the cases, and motions for class certification are scheduled to be fully briefed in November 2017.

 On 10 January 2017, Deutsche Bank entered into a preliminary agreement with plaintiffs to settle a putative class action pending as part of the U.S. dollar LIBOR MDL asserting claims based on alleged transactions in Eurodollar futures and options traded on the Chicago Mercantile Exchange (FTC Capital GmbH v.
 Credit Suisse Group AG).
-The settlement agreement was executed on 13 July 2017.
-The settlement amount is already fully reflected in existing litigation reserves and no additional provisions have been taken for this settlement.
-The settlement agreement is subject to further documentation and approval by the court.
+The settlement agreement was executed on 13 July 2017, and it was submitted to the court for preliminary approval on 11 October 2017.
+The settlement amount is already fully reflected in existing litigation provisions and no additional provisions have been taken for this settlement.
+The settlement agreement is subject to further review and approval by the court.

 Finally, one of the actions in the U.S. dollar LIBOR MDL has been dismissed in its entirety, including (as to Deutsche Bank and other foreign defendants) on personal jurisdiction grounds, and plaintiffs have filed an appeal to the Second Circuit.
-The appeal has been fully briefed, and oral argument has not yet been scheduled.
+The appeal has been fully briefed, and oral argument was held on 25 September 2017.